 - Neighborcare Health is offering the vaccines for ages 6 months and older and boosters for 5 and older at some of our clinics and school-based health centers.
 Call a clinic or school-based health center to learn more.

 - To find appointments at other locations, enter your zip code at Vaccinelocator.doh.wa.gov.

 - To get help by phone, call the Washington state COVID-19 hotline at 1-800-525-0127, then press # when prompted.
 Language assistance is available.

 - You can text your zip code to 438-829 (GET VAX) or 822-862 (VACUNA) for vaccine locations near you.

 - If you or someone you know is homebound, fill out a secure online form.
 Your answers will help connect you to available County and/or State Mobile Vaccine Teams.

 If you need transportation to your COVID-19 vaccine appointment:

 - Patients with Apple health (Medicaid) have access to free transportation to any non-emergency health appointment, including vaccines.

 - Call the state COVID-19 information hotline at 833-VAX-HELP and a hotline specialist will assist in coordinating rides with Lyft, thanks to a partnership with Washington 211 and United Way Worldwide through their Ride United.

-COVID-19 vaccines have been authorized by the U.S. Food and Drug Administration for emergency use.
+The COVID-19 vaccines are safe.
 In the U.S., COVID-19 vaccines (and other vaccines) must meet numerous safety and effectiveness standards, and go through thorough clinical trials before they are authorized for use.
 Many thousands of volunteers received the COVID vaccines during the clinical trials.
 Many millions of people have safely received the vaccines since.
 The vaccines will also continue to undergo the most intensive safety monitoring in US history.